the-carlisle-group/Provanto/README.md

 #.Text2Date.Main.VariableMMM[3 4 5 6 7 8]
 ~~~

-The untested functions, or specfic untested lines, are displayed.

 If code coverage is activated, the test namespace is automatically added to
 the code measured for coverage.

-The optional left argument to `Run` provides options to stop on failing and broken tests,
-and to suppress session output.

 ## Startup and Teardown
 Each test suite may contain a `Startup` function and a `Teardown` function.
 These are automatically run before and after the tests in the suite.